Concordia University System

-The Concordia University System (CUS) is comprised of ten colleges and universities affiliated with The Lutheran Church—Missouri Synod.
+The Concordia University System (CUS) is comprised of nine colleges and universities of The Lutheran Church—Missouri Synod.
 Located across the United States, the colleges and universities offer over 160 undergraduate and 50 graduate programs.
 While each institution is unique, all ten campuses approach learning from a Lutheran context.
 The common goal is to develop Christian leaders for the church, community and world.

 Recently a supporter of Lutheran higher education commented, “The Concordia University System is one of the most powerful and far-reaching tools the Lord of the Church has given The Lutheran Church—Missouri Synod to take the Good News of life in Jesus Christ to a world desperately in need of hearing and believing in Him, through professional church workers and those trained for other service in our communities.”